bbauska/JS-svg/README.md

 }
 </pre>

-To the basic if statement, we can append else and else if conditions too.
+<p>To the basic if statement, we can append else and else if conditions too.</p>

 <pre>
 if (a &gt; b) {